robert-hill/robertallenhill.com/content/posts/2022-04-09-my-everyday-carry.md

 I found that I didn't really miss my old bifold wallet, and it was much more comfortable.
 It looks absolutely stunning, with extremely high quality full grain leather and subdued stitching holding the layers together.
 It has been through accidental soaks in the pool and rainstorms and looks brand new to this day.

-I have several Waterfield bags, including one I'll feature later in this post, and I knew that I could trust the quality of the Clyff wallet, and I am certainly glad I gave it a try.
+I have several Waterfield bags (including one I'll feature later in this post.) so I knew that I could trust the quality of the Clyff wallet.
+I am certainly glad I gave it a try.
 If I needed to make the decision to get a new wallet today, I would feel confident in buying another Clyff.

 # Left Rear Pocket
 ## Prybar